 This research opportunity is aligned to the NGTF’s targeted science and technology area of Enhanced Human Performance.

 Work under this activity will focus on science and research work required to develop an early idea into an innovation concept.
-The overall S&T effort is envisioned to be conducted at the Technology Readiness Level (TRL) 1-4 stage.
+The overall S&T effort is envisioned to be conducted at the Technology Readiness Level (TRL) - PDF; 206KB 1-4 stage.

 Fight Recorder Concept Overview

 Battlefield casualty survival and recovery is closely tied to response time, and to the tailoring warfighter systems to better mitigate emerging threats.
 The “Fight Recorder” reduces response time by alerting recovery and support teams in event of a casualty and delivers vital information required to effectively examine and enhance the performance of the warfighter’s ensemble through event reconstruction.
 Recent technological advances make the development of the Fight Recorder feasible.
 Key enabling technologies include advances in wearable hardware platforms (satellite geo-location, enhanced sensor capabilities, prolonged battery life, low cost, and continued miniaturization) as well as the development of sophisticated data analysis capabilities (e.g. machine learning).